Jess Conrad: Biography

 Conrad also appeared in the 1984 TV series of Miss Marple, in the episode entitled The Body in the Library as Raymond Starr.
 He also starred in the 1993 film The Punk and the Princess.

 In the 1990s, Conrad made regular cameo appearances on Jim Davidson's revived version of The Generation Game on BBC1.
 In 1992, Conrad appeared in the Christmas Special of Big Break, also presented by Davidson and John Virgo.
 He was the "booby" prize of the show presented to actress Ruth Madoc.
-Contestants who failed to make the final of Big Break were often nearly given a box set of Conrad's hit singles.

 Since then, Conrad has appeared in a number of documentaries and television programmes, often offering stories of violent encounters with other famous people.
 In a BBC Arena documentary about the record producer Joe Meek, Conrad boasted of biting off part of the nose of the singer Heinz during a confrontation backstage at a package show in the early 1960s.
-Similarly, in Sex, Secrets & Frankie Howerd, he told of threatening to cut off comedian Frankie Howerd's ears when Howerd made undesired sexual advances to him in a dressing room.
 In 2005, Conrad had a guest role in the sitcom Last of the Summer Wine.

 In the 2009 film Telstar: The Joe Meek Story, Conrad is played by Nigel Harman.
 Conrad himself appears in one scene, depicting his backstage fight with Heinz and his biting of Heinz's nose.
 Conrad also plays the role of Larry Parnes in the film.
+In 2016 Conrad appeared in Liam Galvin's crime thriller film Mob Handed, playing a corrupt judge.
 In October 2022, he appeared in the BBC soap opera Doctors as Alan Yates.
+In 2023, Conrad filmed a leading role in the film Somebody's Daughter written by Zara Phillips and again directed by Liam Galvin.